blahosyl/spicy/README.md

 Issues raised by him or discussed with him can be found [here](https://github.com/blahosyl/spicy/issues?q=label%3Amentor) (see the individual ticket descriptions for the details of his contribution).

 I am also grateful to the Code Institute tutoring team, in particular, to John and Roo for their help.
 The details of their contributions can be found [here](https://github.com/blahosyl/spicy/issues?q=label%3Atutoring).

+I would also like to thank Peter Litauszki for photo and video editing help.